Abbott and Costello Meet Frankenstein: Plot

 Larry Talbot makes an urgent phone call to a railway station in Florida, where Chick Young and Wilbur Grey work as baggage clerks.
 Talbot tries to warn Wilbur of a shipment due to arrive for "McDougal's House of Horrors".
 However, before he finishes, the moon rises and Talbot transforms into a werewolf, causing Wilbur to think the call is a prank.
 Meanwhile, McDougal demands the crates be personally delivered to his wax museum.

 Chick and Wilbur deliver the crates after hours.
 They open the first one and find Dracula's coffin.
-When Chick leaves the room to retrieve the second crate, Wilbur reads the Dracula legend, and the coffin suddenly opens, and Dracula sneaks out.
+When Chick leaves the room to retrieve the second crate, Wilbur reads the Dracula legend and the coffin suddenly opens, and Dracula sneaks out.
 Wilbur is so frightened he can barely articulate his call for help.
 When Chick returns, he refuses to believe the story.
 The boys open the second crate, and Chick goes to greet McDougal.
 Dracula hypnotizes Wilbur, finds Frankenstein's Monster in the second crate, and reanimates him.
-Both leave, and McDougal finds the crates empty and has Wilbur and Chick arrested.
+Both leave and McDougal finds the crates empty and has Wilbur and Chick arrested.

-That night, Dr. Sandra Mornay welcomes Dracula and the Monster to her island castle.
+That night, Dr Sandra Mornay welcomes Dracula and the Monster to her island castle.
 Sandra has seduced Wilbur as part of Dracula's plan to give the monster a more obedient brain.
 Meanwhile, Wilbur and Chick are bailed out of jail by Joan Raymond, an undercover insurance investigator who feigns love for Wilbur, hoping to gain information.
 Wilbur invites Joan to a masquerade ball that evening.
 Talbot takes the apartment across the hall from Wilbur and Chick and asks them to help him find and destroy Dracula and the Monster.
-Wilbur agrees, but Chick remains skeptical.
+Wilbur agrees, but Chick remains sceptical.

 Wilbur, Chick and Joan go to Sandra's castle to pick her up for the ball.
 Wilbur answers a telephone call from Talbot, who informs them that they are in fact in the "House of Dracula".
 Wilbur reluctantly agrees to search the castle and soon stumbles upon a basement staircase, where he has a few close encounters with the monsters.
-Meanwhile, Joan discovers Dr. Frankenstein's notebook in Sandra's desk, and Sandra finds an Insurance Investigator ID in Joan's purse.
+Meanwhile, Joan discovers Dr Frankenstein's notebook in Sandra's desk, and Sandra finds an Insurance Investigator ID in Joan's purse.